public class DocumentPartSavingArgs

 // If we save the document normally, there will be one output HTML

-// document with all of the source document's contents.
+// document with all the source document's contents.

 // Set the "DocumentSplitCriteria" property to "DocumentSplitCriteria.SectionBreak" to